 Nike Lunchboxes—Yes, I know I just said I like the neoprene ones best, but my teenagers think they are a little embarrassing.

-So, once they were out of elementary school, they started choosing more non-descript lunchboxes.
+Once they were out of elementary school, they started choosing more non-descript lunchboxes.
 One of my daughters found the Nike lunchbox and fell in love with it.

 Bubba Water Bottle—This has been our favorite water bottle the past couple years.